-Before jumping into a new denim project, make sure you stock your sewing kit with the right gear.
+Before sewing with denim, make sure you stock your sewing kit with the right gear.

 Because of the growing popularity of sewing with denim in the quilting world, some fabric manufacturers have released their own lines of lightweight denim or chambray (What's the difference between denim and chambray?
 Read here!).
 If that's the case, you may be able to get away with treating it the same as regular quilting cotton broadcloth.

 However, if you are cutting up an old pair of jeans or getting denim meant for apparel, that means you need to use HEAVY DUTY EVERYTHING.
 Denim’s tough.
 To make sure you don’t damage any of your tools, use the sharpest, strongest ones you have.
 This means extra-sharp scissors and rotary cutter blades, heavy duty needles (these are very good when working with denim) and heavy-duty thread (upholstery thread works!)

 If you’re about to explore denim (especially on a quilt level), you need to have a plan.
 We already talked about having sharper than sharp tools, but here are some more tips to keep in mind during your denim adventure:

 - Use a longer stitch than normal.
 Maybe even do a test-run of this stitch, to make sure you’re tension is correct.
 After quilting with thinner, more delicate fabrics, denim’s a whole new animal.

 - Iron your seams flat OR make sure when joining seams, they are going opposite directions.
 Denim is pretty bulky and if two seams are joined right on top of each other it will create a thick bump you may not be able to sew through.